Certified Coding Associate Career Info and Education Requirements

 A certified coding associate must pass a national medical coding exam that measures one's understanding of medical terminology, disease processes, pharmacology, ICD-10-CM and CPT medical record coding.
 General coding certification is offered through the American Academy of Professional Coders (AAPC).

-The U.S. Bureau of Labor Statistics (BLS) predicts faster-than-average growth for certified coding associates, with a 22% increase expected between 2012-2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts much faster-than-average growth for certified coding associates, with a 15% increase expected between 2014-2024 (www.bls.gov).
 Part of this growth is attributed to changing technology and an increased need for people who possess the specialized data management skills required to work as a coding associate.
-In 2013, the BLS also reported that the average salary for coders was $37,710.
-The highest-paid coders were employed by the pharmaceutical and medicine manufacturing industries, earning an average of $52,850 annually.
+In 2015, the BLS also reported that the average salary for coders was $40,430.
+The highest-paid coders were employed by the professional, scientific and technical services industries, earning an average of $52,940 annually.

 Certified coding associates seeking advancement within the field may obtain advanced specialty certification through organizations such as the Board of Medical Specialty Coding (BMSC), the Professional Association of Healthcare Coding Specialists (PAHCS) and the National Cancer Registrars Association (NCRA).
 Those who have or obtain a bachelor's or master's degree may seek positions as health information managers, who are in charge of the maintenance and security of electronic patient records.